Course reserves for instructors

 How to submit your requests

 Requests can be submitted using the online request form in the Course Reserves system.
-You can fill in the citation and we will retrieve the book, article, video, or other material you want to make available to your students via the course readings system.
+You can fill in the citation and we will make it available to your students via the course readings system.
 If you have a PDF version of the material, you may upload it.

 Assigning someone to submit requests

 You can assign your teaching assistant (TA) as a Proxy Instructor for your course much in the same way you would do it in Moodle.
 Your TA can then manage course reserves on your behalf.

 When adding readings to a current or upcoming course, you have the option to import readings from courses you have taught since Fall 2015 (or the last 5 years as of Fall 2020), as well as courses from the current semester.

 Digital and online documents (e.g. articles, book chapters)

 Enter citation information into the appropriate form.
 Add a URL, attach a PDF*, or check the option “Please retrieve from the library collection and place on reserve”.
 Library staff will verify copyright compliance before making items available online.

 *Attaching PDFs: We recommend including the title page of the book, as well as the title page verso (which has the copyright date), in submitted PDF scans of book chapters.